-The Community Ethics Network (CEN) includes members from across Canada whose services operate at the local and regional levels involving direct service provision, coordination and commissioning.
+The Community Ethics Network (CEN) includes members from across Canada and beyond whose services operate at the local and regional levels involving direct service provision, coordination, and commissioning.

 The CEN addresses this resource gap by collaborating with community-based organizations to support ethical practice across the full continuum of care.
 In particular, the CEN works to support front-line providers – personal support workers, nurses, social workers, physiotherapists, occupational therapists, etc. - who often work without access to a team or other formal support to address the ethical issues they encounter in practice.

-The CEN aims make innovations in applied ethics available to this often isolated service provider population.
-To this end, the CEN leads and facilitates building ethics capacity in the community healthcare and support services sectors.
+The CEN aims to make innovations in applied ethics available to this often isolated service provider population.
+To this end, the CEN leads and facilitates building of ethics capacity in the community health care and support services sectors.
 Through its website, newsletters, tools and resources and member-led workshops, the CEN promotes a common approach to ethical decision-making, and supports knowledge exchange in clinical and organizational ethics, within and across its member organizations.